Kurri Kurri Wastewater Treatment Works

 As effluent reuse is primarily for irrigation, demands can be much lower during winter due to increased rainfall.

 All biosolids produced at the Kurri Kurri Wastewater Treatment Works are beneficially used for mine site rehabilitation and pasture improvement projects.

 At Hunter Water, we recycle approximately 5,000 megalitres of effluent per year.
 Learn more about our recycling and re-use initiatives..

-An upgrade to the Wastewater Treatment Works is currently progressing so that we can provide additional future capacity and improve the quality of treated effluent.
+The Kurri Kurri Wastewater Treatment Works was upgraded in 2020 to provide additional future capacity to meet the needs of the growing community and to improve the quality of treated effluent.